twilio/video-quickstart-ios/ReplayKitExample/README.md

 > Broadcast did finish with error: Error Domain=com.apple.ReplayKit.RPRecordingErrorDomain Code=-5808 "Attempted to start an invalid broadcast session" UserInfo={NSLocalizedDescription=Attempted to start an invalid broadcast session}

-This problem may be solved by deleting, and re-installing the example app.
+This problem may be solved by deleting and re-installing the example app.